Language Translation

 Heightened Scrutiny

-While all HCBS providers are subject to the final Settings Rule regulation, some providers subject to heightened scrutiny.
-Heightened scrutiny applies to the following HCBS settings:
+All HCBS providers are subject to the final Settings Rule regulation.
+However, some providers are subject to heightened scrutiny.
+Heightened scrutiny applies to the following Home and Community-Based Services (HCBS) settings:

-• Settings that are located in a building that is also a publicly or privately operated facility that provides inpatient institutional treatment;
+• Settings that are located inside a building that is also a publicly or privately operated facility that provides inpatient institutional treatment;

-• Settings that are in a building located on the grounds of, or immediately adjacent to, a public institution; and
+• Settings that are in a building located on the grounds of, or immediately adjacent to, a public institution.

-• Any other settings that have the effect of isolating individuals receiving Medicaid home and community-based services (HCBS) from the broader community of individuals not receiving Medicaid HCBS (including secure memory units).
+• Any additional settings that could have the effect of isolating individuals receiving HCBS from the broader community of individuals not receiving Medicaid HCBS (including secure memory units).

 Current Sites Open for Public Comment